-It may take up to seven business days to review your appeal once it is submitted to the Office of Student Financial Services before a decision is made.
+It may take up to seven business days to review your appeal once it is submitted to the Student Financial Services before a decision is made.
 All decisions are final.
 A second review can only be requested if you can provide new information and documentation that may have been omitted from the initial appeal.
-If you have not submitted your initial or follow-up documentation within the timeframe allotted, typically within seven business days of the date of the decision email, you will be responsible for any potential balance and you can discuss your payment options with the Student Financial Services Office.
+If you have not submitted your initial or follow-up documentation within the timeframe allotted, you will be responsible for any potential balance and you can discuss your payment options with the office of Student Billing.